ComplexityBiosystems/hla-covid/README.md

 netMHCpan-load.ipynb: This code loads predictions from the netMHCpan server, applies a filter from netchop and saves data for further analysis.

+TcellPropensity-COVID.ipynb: This code is used to analyzed data from NetTepi